MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 	![Screenshot of the SAP Cloud Identity Services User Mappings.](media/sap-cloud-platform-identity-authentication-provisioning-tutorial/mapping.png)

 1. Review the user attributes that are synchronized from Microsoft Entra ID to SAP Cloud Identity Services in the **Attribute Mapping** section.
+Add any additional mappings which your SAP Cloud Identity Services requires.
+If you do not see the attribute available as a target, then select **Show advanced options** and select **Edit attribute list for SAP CLoud Platform Identity Authentication Service** to add the attribute of SAP Cloud Identity Services.
-The attributes selected as **Matching** properties are used to match the user accounts in SAP Cloud Identity Services for update operations.
-Ensure that any users already in SAP Cloud Identity Services already have the matching attributes, otherwise duplicate users may be created.
-Select the **Save** button to commit any changes.
+1. Review and record the source and target attributes selected as **Matching** properties, that have a **Matching precedence**, as these are used to match the user accounts in SAP Cloud Identity Services for Microsoft Entra to determine whether to create a new user or update an existing user.
+In a subsequent step, you'll ensure that any users already in SAP Cloud Identity Services have the attributes selected as **Matching** properties populated, to prevent duplicate users from being created.
+1. Confirm that there's an attribute mapping for `IsSoftDeleted`, or a function containing `IsSoftDeleted`, mapped to an attribute of the application.
+When a user is unassigned from the application, soft-deleted in Microsoft Entra ID, or blocked from sign-in, Microsoft Entra provisioning will update the attribute mapped to `isSoftDeleted`.
+If no attribute is mapped, users who later are unassigned from the application role will continue to exist in the application's data store.
+1. Select the **Save** button to commit any changes.

 	|Attribute|Type|Supported for filtering|Required by SAP Cloud Identity Services|
 	|---|---|---|---|